-A ‘good company culture’ is something that many businesses strive for in the modern age, and it is often touted as a major selling point by employers at interviews.
+A „good company culture“ and candidates with the right „culture fit“ are things that many businesses strive for in the modern age, and are often touted as a major selling point by employers at interviews.

 The importance of company culture

-Let’s be clear from the start – we’re not arguing against the value and importance of a good company culture, but the detrimental effects that can come from placing it on a pedestal or losing sight of why it was nurtured in the first place.
+Let’s be clear from the start — we’re not arguing against the value and importance of a good company culture, but rather the detrimental effects that can come from placing it on a pedestal, or losing sight of why it was nurtured in the first place.

 Company cultures have been examined and written about extensively – none more so than that of Google, which has been built in the image of their former Senior Vice President of People Operations, Laszlo Bock.